Ecosystem metabolism across agricultural, forested and urban land-uses

 Stream and river metabolism – the production of oxygen and carbon dioxide by the entirety of stream or river organisms – is an important functional metric of these ecosystems, which can facilitate the understanding of the dynamics of energy and organic matter pathways.
 Therefore, it can be a good indicator of the ecological status of flowing waters in the ever-changing environment created by humans.

-We investigate, what stream and river metabolism can tell us about human impacts for one year of data and from 10-12 sites, covering small streams to larger rivers in Central Europe and the North-Eastern US.
+We investigate, what stream and river metabolism can tell us about human impacts for one year of data and from more than 12 sites, covering small streams to larger rivers in Central Europe and the North-Eastern US.
 We chose these areas as they have available data that provide similar climate and vegetation conditions and accordingly, can be compared to assess the robustness of our findings.

 Research questions / hypotheses